adalinesimonian/jest-runner-vscode/README.md

 Runs extension tests in [VS Code] using [Jest].

-> **Note**: This extension is in its early stages of development and is subject to change.
+> **Note**: This runner is in its early stages of development and is subject to change.
 Contributions and suggestions are welcome!

+> **Note**: Versions 1.x and earlier of this package on npm are an entirely different package, a library for running jest within a VS Code process, that was moved to [vscode-jest-test-runner].
+The library under the old name was kept on npm so that existing projects don't break their test runs, but it is no longer maintained.
+>
+> If you are using the old version of the npm package, either migrate to this Jest runner or switch your dependencies to the [vscode-jest-test-runner] package.

 ## Installation